aqiu384/megaten-database/docs/p5r/metaverse.md

 #### Status Ailments
 * Burn: Takes damage every turn
-* Freeze: Unable to take action
+* Freeze: Unable to take action, always can be attacked with Phys or Gun, recovers after being hit
 * Shock: Unable to take action, melee attacks against a shocked enemy may transfer Shock
 * Sleep: Unable to take action, HP and SP restores gradually, recovers after being hit
-* Rage: All stats reduced, attack buffed, will automatically use melee attacks
+* Rage: Defence and accuracy reduced, attack buffed, will automatically use melee attacks
 * Fear: May ignore commands or run away from battle
 * Brainwash: May heal or support the enemy, or attack ally
 * Hunger: Reduces attack
 * Forget: Unable to use skills, recovers after being hit **(Royal)**
-* Confuse: May throw away money or items, use an item, or do nothing, lasts for 1 turn **(Royal)**
+* Confuse: May throw away money or items, use an item, or do nothing, lasts for 1 turn, recovers after being hit **(Royal)**
 * Dizzy: Accuracy greatly reduced, recovers after being hit **(Royal)**
 * Despair: Unable to take action, dies after 3 turns, Reaper cannot succumb **(Royal)**